Marine Corps ANGLICO History

 ANGLICO in the Gulf War

+In the Gulf War, ANGLICO significantly contributed to allied fire support capabilities and strengthened U.S.-Arab allies relations through multi-national cross-training programs.
 On 6 August 1990, President Bush ordered U.S. forces into Kuwait.
 The first ground forces were the 82nd Airborne with a detachment of Marines from 2nd ANGLICO in support.
 1st ANGLICO soon deployed to Saudi Arabia in support of the 82nd Airborne, but were then reassigned to Arab Coalition forces.
 3rd and 4th ANGLICO, later followed to further support the Coalition efforts.
 Between October and December of 1990, ANGLICO teams from the 1st Surveillance, Reconnaissance, and Intelligence Group (SRIG) collaborated with Arab units, fostering mutual confidence and combat success.

 Unprecedentedly, the U.S. Marine force integrated non-U.S. military corps-sized units on both flanks.
 1st SRIG, bolstered by reinforcements from Camp Lejeune and the Reserve, was pivotal in this integration.